Flagship Product XEYAR Patent Pending · US & CA Sister company of XEYAR Ltd.

 Modular Battery-Buffered Clustered EV Charging System

-The shared DC bus architecture, energy management algorithms, multi-port distribution logic, and battery sizing methodology are protected by XEYAR Patent (PPA Rev.12 / CIPO FIG.1).
-Licensed exclusively to MÖTEN evfc — not available from any other manufacturer.
-Inventor: Salim M. Moten · XEYAR Ltd.
+The shared DC-bus architecture, energy management algorithms, multi-port distribution logic, and battery sizing methodology are protected by XEYAR Patent (USPTO + CIPO).
+Engineered with our sister company XEYAR Ltd. under common ownership, not available from any other manufacturer.
+Inventor: Sal Möten · XEYAR Ltd.

 No transformer upgrade